 Whether you lean Scrooge or Santa, winter is a great time to change up your social look.
 Festive lights, hockey sticks, reindeer, evergreens, snowflakes — there are tons of ways to get your winter on and show your followers some holiday spirit.

 PicMonkey is here to help.
 We got all kinds of Christmas/holiday/polar bear/hot cocoa things to choose from.
 Here are four ways to spruce up your socials with templates, graphics, and fun holiday effects.

 Let’s start with the basics — the big man in red.
 Simple, iconic.
 Basically the little black dress, but red with a white belt.
 And furry boots.
 And a beard.
 But pretty much the same.

 Drop a Santa graphic into an Instagram post, or put a Santa hat on your headshot.
 It takes seconds and looks like a million holiday bucks.

 Got some recipes or holiday vacation tips you want to share?
 Pinterest is the place to make that happen.
 Grab one of our templates and start pinning and grinning.
 Templates are totally customizable, so you can sub in your own images and text, and even change the colors to match your brand.

 3. Give your YouTube account the gift of glorious channel art

 YouTube is the second largest search engine in the world, so staying visible up there is a darn good idea.
 Covers, ads, icons, banners, thumbnails — there are a ton of places on the platform where you can make seasonal updates, and we’ve got templates for all of them.

-Put some frost on your Facebook feed
+4. Put some frost on your Facebook feed

-Facebook is made for holiday photos, so drop one into one of our templates, and then head over to the Themes tab.
+Facebook is made for holiday photos, so drop one into a template, and then head over to the Themes tab.
 Themes are curated collections of graphics, fonts, and effects chosen to present a particular aesthetic.
 Open up Winterland and add some seasonality to your pic.